 Shanghai has a long history as a gateway to China on the Yangtze River delta.
 It is the largest economic and trade center in China, and one of China's cultural centers.

 Shanghai retains China's last vestige of its unusual colonial past.
-The architecture along the Bund area is a living museum of the colonial history of the 1800s.
+The architecture along the Bund is a living museum of the colonial history of the 1800s.
 Shanghai stands in the front line of China's economic development.
 The Pudong area with its prosperous cosmopolitan features is guaranteed to wow visitors.

-Shanghai, directly-controlled municipality and largest city in China, is sandwiched between the provinces of Jiangsu and Zhejiang.
+Shanghai, a directly-controlled municipality and the largest city in China, is sandwiched between the provinces of Jiangsu and Zhejiang.
 In the middle of China's coast, on the south of the mouth of the Yangtze, it is about 2½ hours by air from Beijing or Hong Kong.

 Shanghai, Jiangsu, and Zhejiang have had a 144-hour visa-free transit policy for international passengers since January 30, 2016.

 The new policy covers travelers from 51 countries and regions, including the US, the UK, Australia, and Canada.

 Eligible passengers can enjoy a 144-hour visa-free stay in the three provincial level areas upon entry to China via Shanghai's air, sea and railway ports, Nanjing Lukou International Airport of Jiangsu, or Hangzhou Xiaoshan International Airport of Zhejiang.

 They must later depart for a third country (or region, i.e. HK/Macau/Taiwan) from one of the above-listed ports.